Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules: Drinfeld's lemma for diamonds

 Let $\mathcal{F}$ be a sheaf on $\Perf$.
 A \df{pro-\'etale equivalence relation} is a monomorphism $\mathcal{R} \to \mathcal{F} \times \mathcal{F}$ in the category of sheaves on $\Perf$ such that each projection $\mathcal{R} \to \mathcal{F}$ is pro-\'etale, and such that for all objects $S$ of $\Perf$, the image of the map $\mathcal{R}(S) \to \mathcal{F}(S) \times \mathcal{F}(S)$ is an equivalence relation on $\mathcal{F}(S)$. \end{defn}

 \begin{defn} A \df{diamond} is a sheaf $\mathcal{F}$ on $\Perf$ which is the quotient of a perfectoid space by a pro-\'etale equivalence relation.
-That is, there exists a perfectoid space $X$ and a pro-\'etale equivalence relation $\mathcal{R} \to h_X \times h_X$ such that
+More precisely, there exist a perfectoid space $X$ and a representable equivalence relation $\mathcal{R} \to h_X \times h_X$ such that the two projections $\mathcal{R} \to h_X$ are pro-\'etale.
+(Compare \cite[Definition~11.1]{ScholzeDiamonds}.) \end{defn}